Building Bitcoin Infrastructure in Austere Environments

 Bitcoin is only scalable for microtransactions using the Lightning Network.
 Our vision is to equip and empower underserved communities with access to the Lightning Network and a starting balance of Satoshi’s currency courtesy of our donors.
 With these tools, individuals will be empowered to take control over their financial outcome in life, and support their neighbors in business.

-A locally managed full copy of the Bitcoin blockchain (Bitcoin Full Node) is also an essential part of any Bitcoin circular economy.
-Without a local copy of the Bitcoin Blockchain and training on how to access it, a community would be reliant on third parties to verify transactions, interact with cold storage vaults, manage Discreet Log Contracts (DLCs), and manage lightning liquidity channels.
+A locally managed full copy of the Bitcoin network (Bitcoin Full Node) is also an essential part of any Bitcoin circular economy.
+Without a local copy and the training on how to access it, a community would be reliant on third parties to verify transactions, interact with cold storage vaults, manage Discreet Log Contracts (DLCs), and manage lightning liquidity channels.
 Combined with satellite internet and locally produced power, a Bitcoin Full Node enables a community to open a full-fledged financial services institution with services on-par with a major bank for just a few thousand dollars.

 Lastly, none of Motiv’s efforts to create Bitcoin circular economies would be sustainable if we did not make training and education a high priority.
 When Motiv’s field team leaves town after deploying technology, it becomes worthless if the local community does not know how to operate, maintain, troubleshoot, and utilize the tools we provide.
 As CTO of Motiv, one of my highest priorities this year is to write a Bitcoin Education Primer in Spanish and translate as much as possible into Quechua (the native Andean dialect).